Chetan Joshi: Early life

 He was born in Jharia of Dhanbad district in Bihar (now Jharkhand).
-His father Bhupendra Joshi was trader of tea.
-He completed his matriculation from Ramchndra high school and college from Allahabad Degree College, Prayagraj.
+His father Bhupendra Joshi was a trader of tea.
+He completed his matriculation from Ramchndra High School and college from Allahabad Degree College, Prayagraj.
 He completed his graduation from Bokaro College.

 Career

-He started playing flute as a music teacher from 1987 in Guru Gobind Singh School.
-Then he was music teacher in Delhi Public School from 1988 to 2012.
+He started playing flute as a music teacher in 1987 in Guru Gobind Singh School.
+Then he was a music teacher at Delhi Public School from 1988 to 2012.
 From 2012, he played flute in different shows from Noida.

 Performances

 As one of the leading classical instrumentalists from Delhi, Chetan Joshi has performed in various concerts over the last thirty years.

 He gave his performance along with a Japanese artist for a programme named Venu Naad (sound of flute) in a series of Jugalbandi concerts organised in the first and second week of December 2004 in places like Hazaribagh, Dhanbad, Bokaro, Ranchi, Munger and Kolkata.
-He has also performed Jugalbandi with Santoor, Violin, Guitar, Sitar, Sarod and Flute artists from various parts of country.
+He has also performed Jugalbandi with Santoor, Violin, Guitar, Sitar, Sarod and Flute artists from various parts of the country.

 His other performances include one at XLRI at Jamshedpur in 2006, at Rabindra Bhawan, Guwahati in 2008 and at IIM Ranchi in 2012.